JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

         alone = 'n';
       }

-      // Second number used to determine fare and class fare = secondnumber * 12
+      // second number used to determine fare and class fare = secondnumber * 12
       if (fare >= 500) {
         pclass = 1;